SimiaCryptus/SkyeNet/docs/discussable.md

     heading = "Weather Inquiry"
 )

-val finalWeather = acceptable.call()
+val finalWeather = discussable.call()
 println("Final weather response: $finalWeather")
 ```

 ### Notes

-- The `Acceptable` class is designed to be flexible and reusable for different types of interactions where user
+- The `Discussable` class is designed to be flexible and reusable for different types of interactions where user
   confirmation is required.
 - It uses advanced Kotlin features like generics, lambdas, and concurrency utilities to provide a robust solution for
   interactive applications.
 - Proper error handling and user interface management are crucial for implementing a smooth user experience.

-This documentation provides a comprehensive overview of the `Acceptable` class, detailing its construction, methods, and
+This documentation provides a comprehensive overview of the `Discussable` class, detailing its construction, methods, and
 typical usage within an application that requires interactive user sessions.